Do you need to know how to do a horse budget?

 - Free Land

 Are you going to ride this horse you plan to own?
 If you plan to ride you will need the proper equipment, such as saddle, pad, halter, lead rope, buckets, headstall, breast collar, girth, cinch, reins, and bit.
 In addition, you might also need spurs, chaps, boots and jeans.
 You can check here for how much things might cost.
+And, You may want to grab a free budget spreadsheet that helps you plan out the costs over a full year.

 - Saddle (When purchasing a saddle, fit is the most important topic for both you and the animal!)